 About Seongsan Sunrise Peak

-The locals even throw a New Year's Eve festival to celebrates the peak’s glorious vista of the sun’s early appearance.
-The local game of Ganggangsulle is played where everyone gathers around in a large circle, hold hands and make wishes for the year ahead.
+The locals even throw a New Year's Eve festival to celebrate the peak’s glorious vista of the sun’s early appearance.
+The local game of Ganggangsulle is played, where everyone gathers around in a large circle, holds hands and makes wishes for the year ahead.
 As the sun rises on the first day of the year a golden tape is cut and those fortunate enough to attend will be greeted with a theatrical play, jazz performances and even the mandarin eating contest!
-Attendees are encouraged to bring warm clothes and a nice hot flask of tea and coffee in order to enjoy the spectacle fully.
+Attendees are encouraged to bring warm clothes and a nice hot flask of tea or coffee in order to enjoy the spectacle fully.

 Here are some popular itineraries that include a visit to Seongsan Sunrise Peak.
 Alternatively, if you would like to include a visit to Seongsan Sunrise Peak on a bespoke touring itinerary to South Korea, take a look at our tailor-made holiday planning section.